 To me, a home is where your heart feels most comfortable.
 It’s a place you step into with ease, and your heart says, “Yes, this is it” and wraps that place around itself like a warm, cozy blanket.
 A house is simply a physical structure filled with stuff, but a home…that’s where you know you belong.

 For me, that’s Paris, Stockholm, New York, Hong Kong, Amsterdam, and Bangkok.
 There are many destinations that I love and return to often, but they aren’t home.
 My heart doesn’t belong in them.
-They are lovely to visit but I wouldn’t want to grow old there.
-However, put me in any of these listed destinations and I would happily stay there until my dying day.
+They’re lovely to visit, but I wouldn’t want to grow old there.
+However, put me in any of these listed destinations, and I’d happily stay there until my dying day.

 And no city crystallizes this better for me than Bangkok.
 It was where I first really stopped and lived.
 It was a place where I built a whole life and got a job, friends, a girlfriend, and a routine.
 I came here a stranger, not speaking the language and knowing only one person, and I left with a life.